 You may have heard about cryptocurrencies and how easily they can increase in value for a short amount of time, and it got you thinking about how your spare dollars can grow into a considerable sum, too.

 And you are probably reading this article because you share the same interest as the general public.
-So, if you are really into it, then it would not hurt to learn the basics of it — which, fortunately, we will cover in this guide!
+So, if you are really into it, then it would not hurt to learn about cryptocurrency and the basics of it — which, fortunately, we will cover in this guide!
 Read on to learn more about how cryptocurrencies work and how they will revolutionize our future.

 What is Cryptocurrency?